m5c/Polyglot/README.md

 *Polyglot* is a full stack web application.

- * Data persisntece in a mySQL database, hosted in a docker container.
+ * Data persistence in a mySQL database, hosted in a docker container.
  * Server side logic as a Spring-Boot REST backend.
  * User interface as responsive Javascript / Bootstrap webapp.